+Proxy - GAMESTOP CORP.

-GAMESTOP CORP.
-2011 ANNUAL MEETING OF STOCKHOLDERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+2013 ANNUAL MEETING OF STOCKHOLDERS THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned stockholder of GAMESTOP CORP., a Delaware corporation (the "Company"), hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and Proxy Statement of the Company, each dated May 16, 2011, and hereby appoints R. Richard Fontaine and Daniel A. DeMatteo, and each of them, proxies and attorneys-in-fact, with full power to each of substitution, on behalf and in the name of the undersigned, to represent the undersigned at the 2011 Annual Meeting of Stockholders of the Company, to be held on Tuesday, June 21, 2011, at 1:30 p.m., Central Standard Time, at the Hilton Southlake Town Square, Southlake, TX, and at any adjournments or postponements thereof, and to vote all shares of the Company's Class A Common Stock that the undersigned would be entitled to vote if then and there personally present, on the matters set forth on the reverse side.
+The undersigned stockholder of GAMESTOP CORP., a Delaware corporation (the "Company"), hereby acknowledges receipt of the Notice of Annual Meeting of Stockholders and Proxy Statement of the Company, each dated May 20, 2013, and hereby appoints R. Richard Fontaine and Daniel A. DeMatteo, and each of them, proxies and attorneys-in-fact, with full power to each of substitution, on behalf and in the name of the undersigned, to represent the undersigned at the 2013 Annual Meeting of Stockholders of the Company, to be held on Tuesday, June 25th, 2013 at 1:00 p.m.
+Central Standard Time, at the Hilton Southlake Town Square, Southlake, TX, and at any adjournments or postponements thereof, and to vote all shares of the Company's Class A Common Stock that the undersigned would be entitled to vote if then and there personally present, on the matters set forth on the

-This Proxy will be voted as directed or, if no contrary direction is indicated, will be voted FOR the election of directors; FOR approval, on an advisory basis, of our executive compensation; FOR approval of the Company's 2011 Incentive Plan; FOR the ratification of the appointment of BDO USA, LLP as the independent registered public accounting firm of the Company; and as said proxies deem advisable on such other matters as may come before the meeting.
+This Proxy will be voted as directed or, if no contrary direction is indicated, will be voted FOR the election of directors; FOR approval, on an advisory basis, of our executive compensation; FOR approval of the amendment to GameStop Corp's Second Amended and Restated Certificate of Incorporation to declassify the board of directors; and FOR approval of GameStop Corp,'s Amended and Restated 2011 Incentive Plan; and as said proxies deem advisable on such other matters as may come before the meeting.